Iowa Artist Fellowship Program

 - Applicants may not submit more than one application during a single grant deadline or cycle regardless of grant program

-- Eligible artists may only receive an Art Project Grant, a Greenlight Grant, or an Artist Fellowship in a single fiscal year
+- Eligible artists may only receive a Resilience Grant, Greenlight Grant, or Artist Fellowship in a single fiscal year

-Eligible applicants to the Artist Fellowship Program must be originating, non-interpretive artists working in any artistic discipline(s).
+Eligible applicants to the Artist Fellowship Program must be originating, non-interpretive artists working in any artistic discipline(s) including visual arts, performing arts, filmmaking, music, or creative writing.
 Originating artists create original works of art (e.g. visual artists, playwrights, composers or choreographers).
 Interpretive artists perform or interpret original works of art of others (e.g. dancers, actors or performers).

 Online Application Submission